-Developing modern web applications can be a massive frontend programming challenge.
-Our training provides over 20 best practices for achieving the optimal frontend performance antipatterns.
+Developing modern web applications can be a massive front-end programming challenge.
+Our training provides over 20 best practices for achieving optimal front-end performance antipatterns.

 Backend development for performance

-Fast and reliable services are now an essential prerequisite to providing an excellent user experience.
-From a performance perspective, many pitfalls await the developers who are implementing backend services.
-The way data structures are handled, for example, is among the many challenges that can have a massive impact on response times.
-Our training provides developers with some excellent insights into backend coding-related performance issues, and so the developers learn how to avoid these issues—resulting in top performance.
+Fast and reliable services are now essential to providing an excellent user experience.
+However, from a performance perspective, many pitfalls await the developers implementing backend services.
+The way data structures are handled, for example is among the many challenges that can have a massive impact on response times.
+Our training provides developers with some excellent insights into backend coding-related performance issues, so the developers learn how to avoid these issues—resulting in top performance.

 General coding for performance advice

 Algorithms are at the core of our business applications.
-When developers are focusing on making the application work, they gradually fall into coding pitfalls.
+Unfortunately, developers gradually fall into coding pitfalls when they focus on doing the application work.
 The errors that result then lead to massive performance slowdowns.
-Our training helps to build awareness on how to avoid these classic coding for performance mistakes.
+Our training helps build awareness on avoiding these classic coding for performance mistakes.